jpuck/etl/README.md

 This is a collection of PHP 7 classes useful for [extracting, transforming, and loading][1] data between sources.

+Hierarchical XML and JSON can be automatically converted to relational SQL.
+Support includes extracting data documents from a file system or REST API, and then loading the data into a DBMS like Microsoft SQL Server.

+Values are surveyed for datatypes, numeric cardinality, and unique natural key candidates.
+Then this information is used to create a normalized multi-table database structure suited to insert the data.

 Branch      | Tests                     | Code Coverage
 ----------- | --------------------------|--------------
 [master][9] | [![Build Status][12]][11] | [![Codecov][16]][14]